Gore9907/Loan_approval/README.md

 ## What’s This?

 A full-stack machine learning app that predicts whether your loan will be **approved or rejected** based on your personal and financial information.
-It's fast, smart, and built with real-world loan data from Kaggle!
+It's fast, smart, and built with loan data from Kaggle!

 ---